 8. Review progress in carrying out the plan.

 Praise all the efforts people have made.
 Do a quick review making sure you praise any effort made to solve the problem.
 You’ve got to accentuate the positive.

-This is not a time to play blame and shame game.
+This is not a time to play the blame and shame game.
 This is a time to review and possibly problem solve any issues that have arisen.
-The existing plan may need to be revised, or a new plan made.
+The existing plan may need to be revised or a new plan made.

 So here is the link to your free Problem Solving Sheet.

 - I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.
 Abraham Maslow